nlpub/russe/2018/wsi/index.md

 * Miller, T., Erbs, N., Zorn, H.-P., Zesch, T., and Gurevych, I. (2013).
 [DKPro WSD: A Generalized UIMA-based Framework for Word Sense Disambiguation](https://aclweb.org/anthology/P13-4007).
 In Proceedings of the 51st Annual Meeting of the Association for Computational Linguistics: System Demonstrations, pages 37–42, Sofia, Bulgaria.
 Association for Computational Linguistics.

 * Navigli, R. (2012).
 [A Quick Tour of Word Sense Disambiguation, Induction and Related Approaches](https://doi.org/10.1007/978-3-642-27660-6_10).
 In SOFSEM 2012: Theory and Practice of Computer Science: 38th Conference on Current Trends in Theory and Practice of Computer Science, pages 115–129, Špindlerův Mlýn, Czech Republic.
-Springer
+Springer.

 * Panchenko, A., Fide, M., Ruppert, E., Faralli, S., Ustalov, D., Ponzetto, S. P., and Biemann, C. (2017).
 [Unsupervised, Knowledge-Free, and Interpretable Word Sense Disambiguation](https://aclweb.org/anthology/D/D17/D17-2016.pdf).
 In Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing: System Demonstrations, pages 91–96, Copenhagen, Denmark.
 Association for Computational Linguistics.